 You might be thinking to yourself at this point...
 “This verification process seems like a lot of work.
 Surely, this group isn’t able to probe THAT many email addresses!”

 Even more surprising, these scammers are not using automation to send their probing emails.
 Each validation email is sent manually.
-Recently, over the course of a week, one Curious Orca actor spent 46 hours performing reconnaissance using probe emails and consolidating validated address into master target lists.
+In fact, one Curious Orca actor spent 46 hours over ONE WEEK performing reconnaissance using probe emails and consolidating validated address into master target lists.
 This is a significant amount of time and looks very similar to an actual work schedule, which underscores our previous findings that these groups operate very similarly to normal, everyday businesses.

 A Week in the Life of a Curious Orca Email Validation Actor(Times are West Africa Standard Time, GMT +1)